SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 4. Wineries & Breweries

-One of my favorite things to do in Monterey is to check out the local wines and beers.
+One of my favorite things to do in Monterey is checking out the local wines and beers.
 You will find dozens of places to sample some of the best right in Monterey.

-My favorite place to sample wines is The Taste of Monterey.
-Not only do they have a great location selection, but great views of the water from some of their seats.
+My favorite place to sample wines is A Taste of Monterey: Wine Market & Bistro.
+Not only do they have a great selection, but also great views of the water.

 5. Bike the Waterfront Trails